muskanf/snake-game/README.md

 I used a function to verify that my DoublyLinkedList works.

 ## The Game
--I thought about what classes to create and what data they should have.
--I represented the world as a grid and set the x and y scale accordingly.
--I used the following starting code for the main part of my program:
+-I thought about what classes to create and what data they should have and represented the world as a grid and set the x and y scale accordingly.
+I also used the following starting code for the main part of my program:
         limit = 20 # number of frames to allow to pass before snake moves timer = 0  # timer to keep track of number of frames that passed while(True):